adammurdoch/build-builder/README.md

 The `--source-files` option specifies the number of source files per project.
 Default is 3.

 The `--java` option includes some Java libraries in an Android build.
 Default is false.

+The `--http-repo` option generates an additional build that produces an HTTP repository that provides external libraries.
+This repository and its classes are referenced by the generated build.
+Use `gradle -p repo run` to build and start the HTTP server and libraries.

 #### Add source files to an existing build